 The Virginia Department of Health (VDH) is requesting your help to further our understanding of tick ecology in Virginia.
 Our goal is to better understand which ticks are biting humans as well as the spatial distribution of Virginia's tick species.

 How can you help?
-If you find a tick or ticks on your person, safely remove it, complete a corresponding survey, and mail it to VDH.
+If you find a tick or ticks on your person or a family member, safely remove it, complete a corresponding survey, and mail it to VDH.
 Your participation in this project will significantly help develop the picture of tick ecology and risk of tick-borne diseases in Virginia.
 This service is available year-round and you are welcome to submit multiple surveys.

 Please direct any questions to email@example.com